tidalcycles/tidal-doc/docs/innards/haskell.md

 ---
 ![haskell](haskellicon.png)

-**Tidal Cycles** is a domain-specific language made with the **Haskell** programming language.
-Here's a place to collect recommended **Haskell** resources.
+**Tidal Cycles** is a domain-specific language made with the **Haskell** programming language. **Haskell** is a general-purpose, statically typed and purely functional programming language.
+Haskell had always been used, since its creation, by researchers/teachers, industrials, finance, etc...
+Haskell is renowned for some of its most distinctive features: type classes, insistance on the purely-functional programming paradigm, elegant syntax.

+**Haskell** can be compiled or interpreted.
+The **Glasgow Haskell Compiler** (a.k.a **GHC**) is the most widely used implementation.
+Tidal is using **GHCI**, the interpreted mode of **GHC** as a **REPL** to do *conversational programming* with the **Tidal** library.
+The text editor you are using when playing with **Tidal** acts as a "code-formatter" and "emitter", sending lines and statements directly to the **Haskell** interpreter.

+**Haskell** is sometimes considered to be a difficult language for newcomers.
+In reality, the situation is more complex than it appears. **Haskell** can confuse some programmers that are accustomed to another programming paradigm: imperative, object-oriented, etc...
+However, if you don't know anything about programming yet, Haskell can be a wonderful language to learn.

 ## General resources

-Note that a lot of **Haskell** tutorials focus on lists, which are important to learn, but aren't used very often in Tidal.
+Many **Haskell** tutorials are focusing on lists.
+They are important to learn, but are not very often used in **Tidal**.

 * [Haskell study plan](https://github.com/soupi/haskell-study-plan/blob/master/README.org)
 * [Learn Haskell in Y minutes](https://learnxinyminutes.com/docs/haskell/)